Wharton School: MBA program

 The school offers two paths, an MBA for full-time students and an MBA for executives.
 Students can elect to pursue double majors or individualized majors.
 During their first year, all students pursue a required core curriculum that covers traditional management disciplines—finance, marketing, statistics, and strategy—as well as the leadership, ethics, and communication skills needed at senior levels of management.
 Students pick electives in the second year.

-Wharton MBA students may pursue a dual degree with the Lauder Institute, Johns Hopkins University's Paul H. Nitze School of Advanced International Studies (SAIS), the John F. Kennedy School of Government at Harvard University, or with one of the graduate schools at the University of Pennsylvania.
+Wharton MBA students may pursue a dual degree with the Lauder Institute, Johns Hopkins University's Paul H. Nitze School of Advanced International Studies (SAIS), Harvard Kennedy School at Harvard University, or with one of the graduate schools at the University of Pennsylvania.

 MBA students from the Class of 2021 earn an average first-year salary and guaranteed compensation of $155,000.
 Additionally, the class reported a median sign-on bonus of $30,000 and a median guaranteed bonus of $28,204.
 The MBA program annually receives around 7,300 applications for the 850 places in the class.

 Wharton co-sponsored the Executive Master's in Technology Management Program (EMTM) with the University of Pennsylvania School of Engineering and Applied Science.
-Graduates received a Master of Science in Engineering (MSE) in the management of technology from the School of Engineering and Applied Science.
+Graduates received a Master of Science in engineering (MSE) in the management of technology from the School of Engineering and Applied Science.
 The EMTM program ended in August 2014.

 Wharton is also part of the Wharton-INSEAD Alliance.
 MBA students from each program can spend one period of study at the partner school, allowing Wharton students access to the INSEAD campuses in both Fontainebleau and Singapore.
 Students who are interested in careers in technology industries also regularly study at Wharton's San Francisco campus.

-Doctoral program
+Doctoral programs

 Wharton offers doctor of philosophy degrees in finance, applied economics, management, and other business fields (as opposed to some schools, which grant DBAs).

 It takes approximately four to six years to complete the doctoral program.
+Wharton also offers a dual master's degree in statistics and data science for students enrolled in other doctoral programs at the university.

+Students who are interested in careers in technology industries also regularly study at Wharton's San Francisco campus.